Is Wine Vegan?

 Alternatively, you can research online before you go shopping and see if you can find specific vegan brands.

 So, Is Wine Vegan?

 No, surprisingly not all wine is vegan and some of it is not even vegetarian and that’s down to a process called fining.

 The good news is that there are vegan wines out there and you can find them if you look for them.

 We drink a lot of wine at Whole People so you can trust our wine recommendations.
-For some vegan wine picks check out our guide to the best Organic Wines Brands For 2020.
+For some vegan wine picks check out our guide to our favorite organic wines brands.